tjav/upskillingquests/Security/Basics/security-basics-2.md

 ## Description

 Data storage is the basic and foundational aspects for the cloud.
-THe basic building block of this is the Azure Storage account.
+The basic building block of this is the Azure Storage account.
 Understanding the security challenges and aspects of an Azure Storage Account is a key competence.

 ## Outcome